 Prepped for success by a Veterinary Technology degree program in Pomona

-The U.S. Bureau of Labor Statistics has predicted that the number of available Veterinary Technician jobs will grow 52% by 2020; that’s much faster than the average for all occupations.** The Pomona Veterinary Technology faculty provide their students with the knowledge, training, and practical experience they need to help them succeed in this growing, but competitive profession.
+According to Onet Online, employment of veterinary technologists and technicians is expected to grow by 22% between 2012 and 2022; that’s much faster than the average for all occupations.2 The Pomona Veterinary Technology faculty provide their students with the knowledge, training, and practical experience they need to help them succeed in this growing, but competitive profession.

 Veterinary Technology classes will be enrolling soon at our Pomona campus, so make a call that could change your life and speak with a Carrington College California Enrollment Services Representative today.